dudzproductions101-ops/VulcanOS/README.md

 qemu-system-x86_64 -cdrom vulcanos.iso -serial stdio
 ```

-QEMU is the primary development and testing environment for VulcanOS.
+QEMU is currently the primary development and testing environment for VulcanOS.

 ---

 # Roadmap

-## Filesystem

-* [x] RAM filesystem
-* [x] VulcanOS VFS
-* [x] Device filesystem infrastructure
-* [x] Package system
-* [ ] Persistent storage
-* [ ] Disk-backed filesystem
-* [ ] Filesystem persistence across reboots
-* [ ] Additional filesystem drivers
+The immediate focus is improving the existing kernel, filesystem, userspace, and package infrastructure.
+The next major steps include persistent storage, disk-backed filesystems, additional filesystem drivers, improved process isolation, better scheduling, expanded hardware support, networking, USB support, and a more complete userspace.

+Graphics are a longer-term goal.
+The planned graphical system will include framebuffer abstraction, software rendering, a graphics library, window management, a compositor, a desktop environment, a taskbar and launcher, graphical applications, and mouse-driven interaction.

+The long-term goal is to turn VulcanOS into a complete standalone operating system with persistent storage, broader hardware support, networking, a mature package ecosystem, a graphical desktop environment, and a growing collection of applications.

 ---

-## Kernel

-* [x] x86_64 kernel foundation
-* [x] Memory-management infrastructure
-* [x] Interrupt infrastructure
-* [x] System-call infrastructure
-* [ ] Improve process isolation
-* [ ] Improve scheduling
-* [ ] Expand hardware support
-* [ ] Improve kernel stability

----

-## Userspace

-* [x] Text-based environment
-* [x] Shell infrastructure
-* [x] Package management
-* [ ] Expand system utilities
-* [ ] Expand userspace APIs
-* [ ] Improve developer tooling
-* [ ] More complete userspace environment

----

-## Graphics

-The graphical environment is **not implemented yet**.

-Planned work includes:

-* [ ] Framebuffer abstraction
-* [ ] Software rendering
-* [ ] Graphics library
-* [ ] Window management
-* [ ] Compositor
-* [ ] Desktop environment
-* [ ] Taskbar/launcher
-* [ ] Graphical applications
-* [ ] Mouse-driven graphical interaction

-The graphical desktop will be built on top of the existing kernel, driver, filesystem, and userspace foundations rather than being treated as the current core of the project.

----

-## Long-Term Goals

-* Persistent storage
-* More complete hardware support
-* Networking
-* USB support
-* Improved security
-* Better developer tools
-* Expanded package ecosystem
-* Graphical desktop environment
-* Graphical applications
-* A usable standalone operating system

----

 # Project Philosophy

-VulcanOS is primarily an **educational and experimental operating system project**.

-The project focuses on understanding how operating systems work by implementing major components from scratch rather than relying on existing operating-system infrastructure.
+VulcanOS is primarily an educational and experimental operating system project focused on understanding how operating systems work by implementing major components from scratch.

-Areas of focus include:

-* Kernel development
-* Low-level systems programming
-* Hardware interaction
-* Memory management
-* Filesystem design
-* Process management
-* Package management
-* Userspace development
-* Operating system architecture
+The project covers kernel development, low-level systems programming, hardware interaction, memory management, filesystem design, process management, package management, userspace development, and operating system architecture.

-The goal is not to immediately reproduce a modern desktop operating system.
-The goal is to build the foundations step by step and understand each layer of the system along the way.
+The goal is not to immediately recreate a modern desktop operating system.
+Instead, VulcanOS is being built layer by layer, with each part of the system providing a foundation for the next.

 ---

 # Credits

-VulcanOS originated from the **OneOS** project and was developed as a collaborative operating system project with **Rafa**.
+VulcanOS originated from the OneOS project and was developed as a collaborative operating system project with Rafa.

-VulcanOS is inspired by hobby operating-system development, Unix philosophy, low-level systems programming, and experimental operating-system design.
+The project is inspired by hobby operating-system development, Unix philosophy, low-level systems programming, and experimental operating-system design.

-The project is built from scratch as a learning, research, and development project.
+VulcanOS is built from scratch as a learning, research, and development project.